harupong/ripdiru/README.md

-# Ripdiru
+# ripdiru

-ruby gem to rip Radiru\*Radiru, NHK netradio
+ripdiru rips and saves Radiru\*Radiru, NHK netradio, in MP3.
+Metadata such as title and duration are automatically embeded to MP3s with the data fetched from the supposedly unofficial API.

 ## Installation